 2.2 Hough Level near sandhills.
 Complete the investigation of the passage leading off from the junction.

-2.3 Hough Level and Brinlow opencast.
+2.3 Hough Level and Brynlow opencast.
 Attempt to date the passages that come down into the Hough Level at the junction.

-2.4 Hough Level between Brinlow and the junction.
+2.4 Hough Level between Brynlow and the junction.
 Research and interpret marks on the fault wall.

 3.0 WOOD MINE AREA

 3.2 Building on south side of the Hagg.
 Age, use, relationship to mines?

 3.3 Depressions east of track from Beacon Lodge to the Hagg.
 Mine shafts?
 These are beyond the extent of Wood Mine.